Increase Public Education Funding

 - Democratize the Presidential elections by assigning all of our states electoral college electors to the winner of the national popular vote.

 - Require that all PACs and SuperPACs that spend money on any campaign in our state disclose their donors and their spending.

-- Preserve the integrity of the election process by ensuring all votes are cast on paper ballots.
+- Preserve the integrity of the election process by ensuring all votes have a verifiable paper record.

 - Require that all Presidential candidates appearing on NC ballots publicly disclose their most recent 6 years of Federal tax returns.

 - Increase penalties for anyone who commits election fraud.

 - Use a ranked choice voting system in primaries to capture voters 2nd and 3rd candidate choices.

 - Proportionally assign electoral votes and delegates instead of assigning all votes to a single state winner.